 Knotweed spp., common reed grass, and reed canary grass are difficult to manage, perennial invasives with extensive rhizome systems.
 Mechanical treatment of established infestations is difficult or often infeasible.
 Chemical treatments are most often used to control established infestations.
 When these species were encountered in a campground, they were mapped but not managed.
-Many of these sites were treated in 2022 by APIPP's early detection and rapid response crew.
+Many of these knotweed and common reed grass sites were treated in 2022 and 2023 by APIPP's early detection and rapid response crew.